 “DKV Zrt. celebrated its 140th birthday this year.
-The anniversary year was a busy one, with the transport company replacing its entire diesel fleet by September, now operating electric buses and even testing a hydrogen-powered vehicle.
-And perhaps the most important news of the year was the introduction of free travel for under-14s,” CEO of DKV Zrt., Szabolcs Tóth evaluated the past period and talked about future plans in the programme “Evening Close-up” on Debrecen Television.
+The anniversary year was busy, with the transport company replacing its entire diesel fleet by September, now operating electric buses and even testing a hydrogen-powered vehicle.
+Perhaps the most important news of the year was the introduction of free travel for under-14s,” CEO of DKV Zrt., Szabolcs Tóth, evaluated the past period and talked about plans in the programme “Evening Close-up” on Debrecen Television.

 The CEO said that they faced many challenges during the year, but they met them.
-In terms of passenger numbers, they are now around 90 percent compared to the pre-pandemic period, but “in such a developing city, where mobility is such a key issue, this rate will increase.”
+Passenger numbers are now around 90 percent compared to the pre-pandemic period, but “in such a developing city, where mobility is such a key issue, this rate will increase.

 “If we compare this year with 2023, for example, we can expect a 13-14% increase in regular services this year.
 This will increase further next year to around 16 percent compared to 2023.
 One of the keys to getting people to use public transport even more is fixed-route transport,” Szabolcs Tóth said.

-Improvements are on the horizon, tram line 1 will be reconstructed and the blue trams will be replaced by modern low-floor trams.
+Improvements are on the horizon; tram line 1 will be reconstructed, and modern low-floor trams will replace the blue trams.

-The CEO also noted that the creation of additional bus lanes will greatly help bus and trolleybus transport.
+The CEO also noted that adding additional bus lanes will greatly help transport buses and trolley buses.
 Where there are already bus lanes in the city, there is a noticeable improvement in journey times, as there is nothing to impede services during peak periods.

 Szabolcs Tóth believes that private transport, apart from cars, is not a competitor for them.

 “In the future, we must continue to think about intermodality points where people can transfer from bicycle to public transport.
-These developments will have to be prioritised in the future, but we also need a public transport system that enables passengers to reach their destination quickly, and the bus lanes and the rail services that I mentioned will help us to achieve this.”
+These developments will have to be prioritised in the future.
+Still, we also need a public transport system that enables passengers to reach their destination quickly, and the bus lanes and rail services I mentioned will help us achieve this.”

-Regarding the trolleybuses, he said that there is currently no reason to develop the overhead wires network, but replacing the vehicles will definitely be an important step.
-Technology is at a point where we would no longer replace them with a diesel-powered trolleybus, but with a battery-powered one.
-These can leave the overhead line at a distance of up to 20-30 kilometers, and if they connect to it, they can charge themselves,” he said.
+He said there is currently no reason to develop the overhead wire network for the trolleybuses, but replacing the vehicles will be an essential step.
+Technology is at a point where they would no longer replace them with a diesel-powered trolleybus but with a battery-powered one.
+These can leave the overhead line at a distance of up to 20-30 kilometres, and if they connect to it, they can charge themselves.

-Regarding the driver shortage, Szabolcs Tóth said that they are constantly waiting for applicants, and are currently training 36 drivers, in preparation for the increasing demand for travel that will occur in the near future with the opening of industrial parks.
+Szabolcs Tóth pointed out that they constantly wait for driver applicants.
+They are currently training 36 drivers in preparation for the increasing demand for travel that will occur shortly with industrial parks opening.

 Source and photo credit:dehir.hu